lb0o/website/content/en/docs/getting-started/hardware-requirements.md

 **Networking:**

-- Distributed cluster requires both fast and reliable network, and it **must** have low RTT (Round Trip Time), as Kubernetes is not designed to operate efficiently over high-latency networks.
+- Distributed cluster requires both a fast and reliable network, and it **must** have low RTT (Round Trip Time), as Kubernetes is not designed to operate efficiently over high-latency networks.

-  Datacenters in the same city typically have less than 1 ms latency, which is ideal.
+  Data centers in the same city typically have less than 1 ms latency, which is ideal.
   The *maximum acceptable* RTT is 10 ms.
   Running Kubernetes or replicated storage over a network with RTT above 20 ms is strongly discouraged.
-  To measure actual RTT you can use the `ping` command.
+  To measure actual RTT, you can use the `ping` command.

-- It's also recommended to have at least 2–3 nodes per datacenter in a distributed cluster.
+- It's also recommended to have at least 2–3 nodes per data center in a distributed cluster.
-  This ensures that the cluster would be able to survive one datacenter loss without major disruption.
+  This ensures that the cluster would be able to survive one data center loss without major disruption.

-- If it's hard to keep a single address space between datacenters, instead of using some external VPN, you can enable **KubeSpan**, a Talos Linux feature that creates a WireGuard-backed full-mesh VPN between nodes.
+- If it's hard to keep a single address space between data centers, instead of using some external VPN, you can enable **KubeSpan**, a Talos Linux feature that creates a WireGuard-backed full-mesh VPN between nodes.

 ## Highly Available Applications